-For softer materials surface profile of the flat side in a concentrated contact can change significantly even during a single pass of sliding.
-Good correlation was found between lump formation and frictional sound pressure spikes in single pass sliding of aluminium pin over aluminium flat [8].
+In concentrated contact of softer materials the surface profiles can change significantly even during a single sliding pass.
+Good correlation was found between lump formation and pressure spikes of frictional sound in single pass sliding of aluminium pin over aluminium flat [8].

 When the apparent contact area is large compared to the spacing between corrugations or roughness wavelength, the contact interaction is qualitatively different.
 In such contacts multiple asperity tips interact during sliding.
 Journal bearings, sliding guides and brakes are all examples of such type of contacts and they are dominant in real machine applications.
-Much of the frictional sound research on such large area contacts is motivated by the problem of brake squeal [9 -15].
-Squeal is high pitch almost sinusoidal, high sound pressure level sound, which may cause discomfort.
+Much of the frictional sound research on such large area contacts is motivated by the problem of brake squeal [9-15].
+Squeal is high pitch, almost sinusoidal, high sound pressure level sound, which may cause discomfort.
 Attempts to model it have been tried [9-10], but the critical aspect in the modeling of a complete brake system is the coupling between the components, particularly the rotor/pad interface [11].
-The characteristics of the pads in a rotor/pad interface after running in silent and squealing conditions were investigated by Eriksson et. al. [14].
+The characteristics of the pads in a rotor/pad interface after running in silent and squealing conditions were investigated by Eriksson et al. [14].
 They found correlation between the squeal characteristics of brake pads and the number and size of "contact plateus" formed during sliding.
 By introducing a "squeal index" they concluded that larger number of small plateus are more likely to generate squeal than smaller number of large plateus.
-To further clarify the effect of surface topography on the formation of squeal Guangxiong et. al. [16] conducted a repeated reciprocating flat-flat and ball-flat tests with steel.
+To further clarify the effect of surface topography on the formation of squeal, Chen et al. [16] conducted a repeated reciprocating flat-flat and ball-flat tests with steel.
 They reported that in the tests in which squeal was generated it came through the following phases: initial run-in with low friction and no squeal; increase of friction coefficient accompanied by squeal; sometimes, if sliding continues, the squeal would disappear.
 The roughness of the contact surface was highest during squeal generation.

-The focus of the above mentioned studies on frictional sound generated in large area contacts was mainly on the effect of surface topography on the presence or absence of squeal.
-The purpose of the present study is to clarify the effect of surface roughness on the frequency characteristics of frictional sound generated in dry flat-flat siding contact.
+The interest of the above-mentioned studies on frictional sound generated in large area contacts was mainly in the effect of surface topography on the presence or absence of squeal.
+The present study aims to clarify the effect of surface roughness on the frequency characteristics of nonsquealing frictional sound generated in dry flat-flat sliding contact.

-2. EXPERIMENTAL SETUP
+2. Experimental setup

-The specimens used in the experiment were 80x20x3 mm plates made of stainless steel SUS-304 (JIS analog to ANSI-304).
-The surfaces were roughened by sand paper having grit size 40, 100 and 400 to maximum surface roughness values of respectively Rz =10.9 $\mu$ m, Rz = 6.2 $\mu$ m and Rz = 3.3 $\mu$ m.
+The specimens used in the experiment were $80 \times 20 \times 3 \text{ mm}$ plates made of stainless-steel SUS-304 (JIS analog to ANSI-304).
+The surfaces were roughened by sand paper having grit size 40, 100 and 400 to achieve average values of maximum surface roughness R_z of 10.9, 6.2 and 3.4 μm, respectively.
 The specimens were repeatedly rubbed against each other by hand in a crossed configuration (Fig. 1(a)).
-Fig. 1(b) shows the direction of the grooves on the surfaces - for one of the specimens along, and for the other - across.
-In such way in crossed rubbing the roughness marks on both specimens are aligned.
-Well controlled rubbing by hand avoids the undesired stick-slip motion and system resonance which could be introduced by the dynamic properties of a holding system.
-A complex holding system would also introduce difficulty in the analysis of modes of vibration and possibly mask the effect of surface roughness.
+Fig. 1(b) shows the direction of the grooves on the surfaces-for one of the specimens, along, and for the other across.
+In this way, in crossed rubbing, the roughness marks on both specimens are aligned and

 Fig. 1.
-Experimental setup (a) and specimens (b).
+Cross-rubbing by hand (a) of plate specimens (b).